angular/angular/aio/content/guide/change-detection-skipping-subtrees.md

 OnPush change detection instructs Angular that to only run change detection automatically for a component subtree when:
 * The root component of the subtree receives new inputs as the result of a template binding.
 Angular compares the current and past value of the input with `==`
-* Angular handles an event within the component with OnPush change detection
+* Angular handles an event _(e.g. using event binding, output binding, or `@HostListener`)_ in the subtree's root component or any of its children wether they are using OnPush change detection or not.

 You can set the change detection strategy of a component to `OnPush` in the `@Component` decorator: